 The essential vitamins, minerals, and functional mushrooms in this support immune health – but immunity is also largely tied to your gut health.
 So those probiotics I mentioned above help in more ways than one!

-Believe me, I also rolled my eyes at this one when I first read about it – but I really do feel like I have more mental clarity when I’m taking this consistently.
+Believe me, I also rolled my eyes at this one when I first read about it – but there really is something to this claim.
 The neural supporting formula can help you focus, plus the adaptogens and antioxidants help with sleep so you wake up feeling more refreshed too.